UST-Robotics-Team/Software-Tutorial-2024-Notes/tutorial-2-basic-io/03-HAL-Clock.md

 In today tutorial, you should put all your code in the four function we give to you in `tutorial2_hw.c`, here I would provide you an example of how it works

 1. Write what you want it to do every loop:
-   - Assume the task is Flashing the `LED3` (toggle every 100ms) for 1 seconds after the `BTN2` is pressed
+   1. During the 1 - 2 second: `LED3` is flashing (toggle every 100 ms)
+   2. During the 3 - 4 second: Only turn on `LED4`
     ```c
     /* tutorial2_hw.c*/
     void gpio_classwork(void) {